HyperionDevBootcamps/HyperionDev_Coding_Style_Guide/README.md

       # More grade ranges...
   ```

-## Imports: Organize Your Toolbox
+## Imports
-- Put imports at the top of the file
+- Always place imports at the top of the file, before any code, to keep your dependencies organized.
-- Standard library imports first, then third-party, then local imports
+- Organize imports by category: first, standard library imports; then third-party imports; and finally, local module imports.
+This improves clarity and ensures a logical structure.

 - Example:
   ```python
   # Standard library